jquery/learn.jquery.com/page/events/introduction-to-custom-events.md

 In the world of custom events, there are two important jQuery methods:
 `$.fn.on` and `$.fn.trigger`.
-In the [Events](/events/) chapter, we saw how to use these methods for working with user events; for this chapter, it&rsquo;s important to remember two things:
+In the [Events](/events/) chapter, we saw how to use these methods for working with user events; for this chapter, it's important to remember two things:

 - `$.fn.on` method takes an event type and an event handling function as